duncanhoge/Hypertrophy/docs/training-block-completion.md

 The completion screen now serves as a dynamic decision point for user progression, transforming from a simple acknowledgment into an active progression system.

+**Enhanced December 2025**: Different flows for generated vs pre-made plans.
 ### Progression Logic

+#### Generated Plan Progression

+**New in December 2025**: Automated level generation.

+- **Button Label**: "Generate Next Level"
+- **Process**:
+  1. Extract template, volume, and equipment from current plan
+  2. Get exercise IDs from completed level for exclusion
+  3. Call `generateNextLevel()` with context and exclusions
+  4. Add generated level to plan and update user state
+- **Benefits**: Fresh exercises, progressive overload, maintained structure
+- **Description**: "A new personalized level will be generated with fresh exercises and increased difficulty."
 #### Start Next Level
 - **Availability**: Only shown if `plan.levels[currentLevelIndex + 1]` exists
 - **Button Label**: "Start Level [X]" (e.g., "Start Level 2")